mysociety/yournextmp-popit/README.md

     vagrant up

-If you run into problems at this stage, you can debug your virtual machine interactively by adding v.ui = true to your Vagrantfile.
+If you run into problems at this stage, you can debug your virtual machine interactively by uncommmenting the #v.ui = true in the Vagrantfile.

 Log in to the box with: